Canon SX720 vs Pentax 645D

 Studio photographers will appreciate that the Pentax 645D (unlike the SX720) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX720 and the 645D have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the 645D have been discontinued, but can regularly be found used on ebay.
 The 645D was replaced by the Pentax 645Z, while the SX720 was followed by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SX720 and 645D can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Pentax 645D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX720 and the Pentax 645D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.